-Diverticulitis is infection of one or more diverticula sac-like protrusions of the mucosa, or inner lining of the bowel, explains Bruce Orkin, M.D., a board-certified colorectal surgeon with Florida Hospital Medical Group.
+Diverticulitis is infection of one or more diverticula sac-like protrusions of the mucosa, or inner lining of the bowel, explains Bruce Orkin, M.D., a board-certified colorectal surgeon with AdventHealth Medical Group.
 These pouches develop from areas of weakness in the normally smooth colon wall.
 By age 70, half of all people will have some diverticula.

 The infection spreads around the colon, causing thickening of the wall and narrowing of the lumen (inside), Dr. Orkin says.
 This can lead to pain, fever and in some cases, serious complications.